m4ttsch/omscs-notes-notes/machine-learning-trading/working-with-multiple-stocks.md

 ![](https://assets.omscs.io/0BF0ECA7-8584-4A36-B644-629AF7C37E9B.png)

-The issue here is that we have multiple DataFrames that each has a column name “Adj Close”.
+The issue here is that we have multiple DataFrames that each has a column name "Adj Close".
 Pandas complains that it does not know how to resolve the overlap when joining DataFrames with identical column names.
 In other words, column names must be unique.

 Instead of having four columns with the same name, we’d like to name each column after the symbol whose data it contains.
 We can accomplish that with the following code: